Create a new user or update default new user information .

 The system administrator is responsible for placing the default user files in the /etc/skel/ directory (or any other skeleton directory specified in /etc/default/useradd or on the command line).

-You may not add a user to a NIS or LDAP group.
+You can not add a user to a NIS or LDAP group.
 This must be performed on the corresponding server.

 Similarly, if the username already exists in an external user database such as NIS or LDAP, useradd will deny the user account creation request.

-Usernames may only be up to 32 characters long.
+Usernames can only be up to 32 characters long.